spathak22/INDExtractorFromDDL/README.md

 # INDExtractorFromDDL
-Tool to derive includion dependency from the input DDL statements
+Tool to derive inclusion dependency from the input DDL statements